-Who is to Blame?
+Who Is to Blame?

 The greatest risk to our environment and our health comes from the chemical pesticides.
 In spite of the dangers, the government maintains its approval of the use of toxic chemicals to make pesticides.
-And science is constantly developing variations of poisons.
+And science is constantly developing new variations of poisons.

 Broad-spectrum and Narrow-spectrum Pesticides

 Broad-spectrum pesticides kill many pests, while narrow-spectrum pesticides do just the opposite.
 Narrow-spectrum pesticides are developed to kill specific types of organisms.
 Examples are algicides for algae, avicides for birds, fungicides for fungi and oomycetes (also called water molds, they use surface water including precipitation on plants, to move around).
 Most pesticides kill pests directly on contact.
 Systemic pesticides work differently.
 They penetrate to the inside of a plant traveling along its absorption path.
 These poisons work by poisoning the pollen and nectar of flowers, and this can kill needed pollinators like butterflies and bees.

 Pesticides are a major threat to bees.
 The systemic poisoning of flowers has killed a remarkable number of bees.
 We're simply losing too many of them.
 The bees and butterflies are pollinators, and they represent a natural tour de force in perpetuating plant cycles and the natural evolution of plants that rely on pollinators.
 You see, bees cross-pollinate to collect their food.
 Almost a quarter of maintained bee hives did not survive the winter of 2014-2015.
 That translates to a loss of tens of billions of bees.
 And it's estimated that this loss will negatively impact the agricultural economy to the tune of $15-30 billion every year.

 Who's at Risk for Exposure to Pesticides?